microsoft/FluidFramework/examples/hosts/hosts-sample/README.md

 interface serves as a Fluid-specific form of “any” that clients can cast objects to in order to probe for implemented object interfaces.
 For example, if you need to determine the capabilities that an object exposes, you first cast the object as an `IFluidObject`, and then access the property on the `IFluidObject` that matches the interface you are testing for.
-The above checks if the component implements `IFluidHTMLView`, and uses it to get the instance that implements the rendering capability.
+The above checks if the object implements `IFluidHTMLView`, and uses it to get the instance that implements the rendering capability.

 ### Quoruming on a code package